moHani11/Task_13_3/README.md

 # **Task 13 Individual**

-#### This README will contain a Summary for the important concepts i have learnt throught the in Michael Nielsen’s Neural Networks and Deep Learning book(chapter 1)
+#### This README will contain a Summary for the important concepts i have learnt throught the in Michael Nielsen’s Neural Networks and Deep Learning book

 ---
 ---